Wisdom

 Whether sin frightens you is a pretty good test of whether you really know the God of the Bible.

-When you happen to see a provocative woman, or when you notice an easy way to cheat on your income tax, or when you feel like wagging your tongue about someone in the church, or when you think the time has maybe come to complain about some trial that God has allowed in your life, do you tremble at the consequences of yielding to temptation?
+When you notice an easy way to cheat on your income tax, or when you feel like wagging your tongue about someone in the church, or when you happen to see a provocative woman, or when you think the time has maybe come to complain about some trial that God has allowed in your life, do you tremble at the consequences of yielding to temptation?

 8. Do I regard Bible study as the special province of pastors and Christian workers, or do I accept responsibility to study the Bible myself, so that I might have a wisdom in no way inferior to theirs?